-Many women of color (WOC) have been breaking ground and absolutely slaying in the fashion industry as of late, and our hopes are to see this trend absolutely thrive.
+Many women of color (WOC) have been breaking ground and slaying in the fashion industry as of late, and we hope to see this trend absolutely thrive.
 For the first time at New York Fashion Week, every runway included at least one model of color.
-From H&M featuring Sikh and Hijabi models in their campaigns, to WOC dominating the runway – giving your brand a face of color empowerment is something that is rightfully being embraced today.
-Here’s three #GIRLBOSS-es that have recently started to gain a lot of traction and dominate the fashion industry.
+From H&M featuring Sikh and Hijabi models in their campaigns to WOC dominating the runway – giving your brand a face of color empowerment is something that is rightfully being embraced today.
+Here are three #GIRLBOSS-es that have recently started to gain a lot of traction and dominate the fashion industry.
 Be sure to follow them!

 “My goal is to send a message to Muslim women and young women everywhere that it’s okay to break stereotypes and be yourself.
 Always stay true to who you are—barriers can and will be broken!” – Halima Aden

 21-year old British-Indian model got her first modeling gig with Burberry by signing on to an international exclusive last year.
 Within the past year, she has become a highly-recognizable face.
 She has also signed on to be the first British-Indian face of L’Óreal Paris UK.
 She makes it a point to be very active on social media and share her journey in this crazy world of fashion with her followers, many of who are women of color who aspire to build their careers in fashion.